 Click the Add a child node toolbar button.

 Right-click the new node, click Rename, and then in the edit box type M1 Prototype.

 Repeat steps 2, 3, and 4 to create two additional items named M2 Beta, and M3 Release.

 Finally, open the project checklist and review the initial set of tasks created by the MSF for Agile Software Development template.
 The checklist provides you a sequence of tasks to follow in getting started on your project.

 In Team Explorer, expand the AdventureWorks node, expand the Documents node, and then expand the Project Management node.

 In the File Download dialog box, click OK.

 The project checklist opens as a spreadsheet inside Microsoft Excel.

 Close the checklist.

-Now that you have created a team project, you need to enable your team members to start work in the team project.
+Now that you have created a team project, you and other team members can begin working in the team project.
 Consider following these additional steps: